Racism: How to Talk About it with Your ADHD'er

 Because schools are funded by property taxes, schools in Black neighborhoods are overcrowded and have few resources.
 Historically, redlining blocked off Black neighborhoods from public and private investment, denying Black individuals loans and other government services, including school resources and funding, based purely on race.
 Af Am Graduate

-According to act.tv, a progressive media company, a study of banks in the 1980’s in Atlanta were more likely to give loans to low-income white families than middle income Black families.
+According to act.tv, a progressive media company, a study of banks in the 1980’s in Atlanta showed that banks were more likely to give loans to low-income white families than middle income Black families.
 Redlining still affects major cities like Chicago today.
 A 2017 article in The New York Times stated that for every $100 of wealth for a white family in the US, Black families have $5.04.
 Although there are efforts for Black college applicants to become less scarce, there are biases for graduates.
 Studies have shown that a resume with “white-sounding” names receive twice as many callbacks than those with “Black-sounding” names with similar backgrounds.

 Our Role in Implicit Bias